vmware-labs/distribution-tooling-for-helm/CONTRIBUTING_CLA.md

 2. Ensure your commit messages are descriptive.
 We follow the conventions on [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
 Be sure to include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.
 3. Check the commits and commits messages and ensure they are free from typos.

+## Release Process

+All stable code is hosted at the main branch.
+Releases are done on demand through the Release GitHub workflow.
+In order to release the current HEAD, you will need to trigger this workflow passing the version being released (i.e. v0.1.0).

 ## Reporting Bugs and Creating Issues

 For specifics on what to include in your report, please follow the guidelines in the issue and pull request templates when available.
 Try to roughly follow the commit message format conventions above.

 ## Ask for Help

 The best way to reach us with a question when contributing is by creating a new issue on the [GitHub issues](https://github.com/vmware-labs/distribution-tooling-for-helm/issues) section.